April 23, 2018 (Updated: May 4, 2023)

 Because white papers are informative and offer a solution to a problem, they have several parts: introduction, background or problem statement, solution, and conclusion.
 Set up the problem in the introduction and indicate the objectives with an overview of the paper.
 In the background, expand on the overview and thoroughly define the problem.
 Elaborate on the solution with detailed information and specific examples.
 Break up text with charts and graphics.
 The conclusion is a summary of the objectives with a review of the problem and solution.

 Here are some other tips:

 Using these tactics in the right order can increase your brand’s popularity while building an audience.
-The soft sell and lead generation work for premium content, e-books, and white papers; extracted information can be used for the blogs and articles needed to build an audience.
-Create premium content that users can view by responding to a pop-up ad asking for an email subscription, which will result in the most interested users.
+The soft sell and lead generation work for premium content, eBooks, and white papers.
+Extracted information can be for the blogs and articles to build an audience.
+Create premium content that users can view by responding to a popup ad asking for an email subscription, which can result in the most interested users.
 Once you are established as a regular content creator, offer more premium content in exchange for email addresses.

 Content marketing goes beyond blogs and articles, making it important to understand the marketing funnel and to use the proper content for each stage.
 The top of the funnel is the awareness stage, which is the proper time for shorter content such as blogs and articles to help build your brand awareness.
 The next stage is the intent stage, where you should use eBooks and white papers because people in this stage are already researching with the intent to purchase, which occurs in the final action stage.